 Victorian Environment Friends Network

-It is coordinated by a committee elected at the biennial conference.
+It is coordinated by a committee elected at the annual general meeting.

 Friends groups, and groups with similar objectives, work in a great variety of natural situations – coastal sites, bush, grasslands, watercourses or wetlands.

 They operate in conjunction with the relevant management authority, usually Parks Victoria, a municipal Council, or some other organisation such as the Trust for Nature.

 Every group is independent and autonomous.
 Some are incorporated and have a formal constitution and membership structure, others operate informally, with no membership fee.